nick-poole/hsmission/README.md

 ### 9/23/23

+- FEAT(education): Compile education article with text and images.

-- FEAT(about): Compile our-history article with text and images.
+- FEAT(about): Compile our-story article with text and images.

 ### 9/22/23